Convergence of a robust deep FBSDE method for stochastic control: Introduction

-In this paper we are interested in problems from stochastic control, which implies that the FBSDE are coupled by nature.
-Therefore, the focus is on global algorithms operating forward in time, with a structure similar to the Deep BSDE solver.
-There are several attempts to use the deep BSDE solver for stochastic control problem, see \textit{e.g.,} \cite{MS_thesis,deep_FBSDE,deep_FBSDE_apl,S_Peng,locomotion}, where the deep BSDE solver is applied to the FBSDE associated with the stochastic control problem.
-We demonstrate in this paper, that this approach is problematic since even though an accurate approximation of the control problem can be achieved, this does not imply an approximation of the FBSDE in general.
-Moreover, it observed that the deep BSDE solver does not converge for certain problems and, as we show in the present paper, the convergence problem is prominent for the strongly coupled FBSDE.
-In \cite{conv_dBSDE} an aposteriori error bound for the deep BSDE solver was established for weakly coupled FBSDE which was later extended to non-Lipschtz coefficients (but for less general diffusion coefficients) in \cite{conv_dBSDE_NL}.
-However, these results are difficult to extend to strongly coupled FBSDE and we observe several examples in which the discrete terminal condition converges while the FBSDE approximation does not.
-This indicates that the convergence results from \cite{conv_dBSDE} cannot be extended to this class of equations.
-For this reason, we exploit the known structure of the problem which comes from the connection to the original stochastic control problem, to introduce an extension to the deep BSDE solver which can overcome this problem.
-Moreover, under regularity assumptions similar to those in \cite{conv_dBSDE}, we show several different convergence concepts for the proposed algorithm such as convergence of the initial and terminal conditions of the BSDE.
-Finally, under some restrictions on the terminal time, we show strong convergence of order $\alpha$ to the full FBSDE, where $\alpha\in(0,1]$ depends on the regularity of the FBSDE coefficients.
+As mentioned, we are interested in coupled FBSDEs and the focus is therefore on global algorithms operating forward in time, with a structure similar to the Deep BSDE method.
+We demonstrate that the approach taken in \textit{e.g.,} \cite{andersson2019approximate,pereira2019learning,liu2021deep,ji2020three,dai2021learning}, where the deep BSDE method is applied to the FBSDEs associated with the stochastic control problem, is problematic.
+As we show in the present paper, even though an accurate approximation of the control problem can be achieved, this does not imply an approximation of the FBSDE in general.
+Moreover, it is observed that the deep BSDE method does not converge for certain problems and the convergence problem is prominent for the strongly coupled FBSDEs.
+Our proposed method overcomes this problem by employing the equivalence between the stochastic control problem and the FBSDE.
+To be more precise, we use the fact that the initial value of the BSDE coincides with the value function of the control problem and hence, can be expressed as a minimization problem.
+Moreover, we use the adaptivity property of the BSDE to conclude that a stochastic version of the value function is $\F_0-$measurable and therefore has zero variance.
+These two properties are then combined in the loss function to achieve a robust approximation scheme for coupled FBSDEs.
+The effectiveness of our algorithm is demonstrated empirically on a collection of problems with different characteristics.
+In addition, a theoretical error analysis is carried out, in which we provide convergence rates for the initial and terminal conditions of the FBSDE under a mild assumption and strong convergence of the FBSDE under stronger assumptions.
+Our main result is similar to the aposteriori error bound for the deep BSDE method which was established for weakly coupled FBSDEs in \cite{han2020convergence} and later extended to non-Lipschitz coefficients (but for less general diffusion coefficients) in \cite{jiang2021convergence}.
+However, these results are unlikely to be valid for strongly coupled FBSDEs and we find several examples in which the discrete terminal condition converges while the FBSDE approximation does not.